ankitakotadiya/Data-Engineering-ML/AWS SageMaker.md

 On the Features tab, you can find a list of all of the features.
 Use the filter to refine your list.
 Choose a feature to view its details.

+### SageMaker Ground Truth
+To train a machine learning model, you need a large, high-quality, labeled dataset.
+You can label your data using Amazon SageMaker Ground Truth.
+It can also be utilized to generate labels for the production model and assist in determining the baseline.

+To train a machine learning model, you need a large, high-quality, labeled dataset.
+Ground Truth helps you build high-quality training datasets for your machine learning models.
+With Ground Truth, you can use workers from either Amazon Mechanical Turk, a vendor company that you choose, or an internal, private workforce along with machine learning to enable you to create a labeled dataset.
+You can use the labeled dataset output from Ground Truth to train your own models.
+You can also use the output as a training dataset for an Amazon SageMaker model.

+1. Create an Amazon S3 bucket to hold the input and output files.
+The bucket must be in the same Region where you are running Ground Truth.
+2. From the left navigation, choose Labeling jobs.
+3. Choose Create labeling job to start the job creation process.
+4. In the Job overview section, provide the following information:
+   * Job name – Give the labeling job a name that describes the job.
+This name is shown in your job list.
+The name must be unique in your account in an AWS Region.
+   * Label attribute name – Leave this unchecked as the default value is the best option for this introductory job.
+   * Input data setup – Select Automated data setup.
+This option allows you to automatically connect to your input data in S3.
+   * S3 location for input datasets – Enter the S3 location where you added the images in step 1.
+   * S3 location for output datasets – The location where your output data is written in S3.
+   * Data type – Use the drop down menu to select Image.
+Ground Truth will use all images found in the S3 location for input datasets as input for your labeling job.
+   * IAM role – Create or choose an IAM role with the AmazonSageMakerFullAccess IAM policy attached.
+5. In the Task type section, for the Task category field, choose Image.
+6. In the Task selection choose Bounding box.
+7. Choose Next to move on to configuring your labeling job.
+8. Select Workers
+9. In the Workers section, choose Private.
+10. If this is your first time using a private workforce, in the Email addresses field, enter up to 100 email addresses.
+The addresses must be separated by a comma.
+You should include your own email address so that you are part of the workforce and can see data object labeling tasks.
+11. In the Organization name field, enter the name of your organization.
+This information is used to customize the email sent to invite a person to your private workforce.
+You can change the organization name after the user pool is created through the console.
+12. In the Contact email field enter an email address that members of the workforce use to report problems with the task.
+13. Configure the Bounding Box Tool.
+14. In the Task description field type in brief instructions for the task.
+For example: Draw a box around any objects in the image.
+15. In the Labels field, type a category name for the objects that the worker should draw a bounding box around.
+For example, if you are asking the worker to draw boxes around football players, you could use "Football Player" in this field.
+16. The Short instructions section enables you to create instructions that are displayed on the page with the image that your workers are labeling.
+We suggest that you include an example of a correctly drawn bounding box and an example of an incorrectly drawn box.
+To create your own instructions, use these steps:
+    * Select the text between GOOD EXAMPLE and the image placeholder.
+Replace it with the following text: "Draw the box around the object with a small border."
+    * Choose the image button and then enter the HTTPS URL of one of the images that you created in step 1.
+It is also possible to embed images directly in the short instructions section, however this section has a quota of 100 kilobytes (including text).
+If your images and text exceed 100 kilobytes, you receive an error.
+    * Select the text between BAD EXAMPLE and the image placeholder.
+Replace it with the following text:"Don't make the bounding box too large or cut into the object."
+    * Choose the image button and then enter the HTTPS URL of the other image that you created in step 1.
+17. Select Preview to preview the worker UI.
+The preview opens in a new tab, and so if your browser blocks pop ups you may need to manually enable the tab to open.
+When you add one or more annotations to the preview and then select Submit you can see a preview of the output data your annotation would created.
+18. After you have configured and verified your instructions, select Create to create the labeling job.

+After you have configured and verified your instructions, select Create to create the labeling job.